The Doctor's Companions

 (Paul Magrs & Jeremy Hoad)

 Compassion’s full history began as a woman from an Earth colony in the future called Laura Tobin, Tobin being captured and forcibly recruited by The Doctor’s time-manipulating foes Faction Paradox at about the same time as Fitz was, the two of them subsequently being trapped in the past as members of the Remote on Anathema.
-As the Remote are sterile due to the time-travel biodata they were programmed with, they ‘reproduce’ via a unique form of biomass which is shaped according to peoples’ memories of the deceased person, resulting in them gradually changing and shifting over time to literally become what others perceive them as rather than what they were originally.
-Compassion is a version of Laura - she came to be called ‘Compassion’ due to Tobin’s comments that compassion was her middle name, an ironic comment on her caustic personality -, her people basing all of their decisions upon the signals they receive from local media via their implanted receivers, located behind their ears.
+A future Earth colony completely dependent on media signals, the Remote are sterile due to the time-travel biodata they were programmed with, resulting in them ‘reproducing’ via a unique form of biomass which is shaped according to peoples’ memories of the deceased person, resulting in them gradually changing and shifting over time to literally become what others perceive them as rather than what they were originally.
+Compassion is a version of Laura - she came to be called ‘Compassion’ due to Tobin’s comments that compassion was her middle name, an ironic comment on her caustic personality - based on peoples’ memories of Laura, allowing her to adapt over the centuries it would take for Anathema to reach Earth, her people basing all of their decisions upon the signals they receive from local media via their implanted receivers, located behind their ears.

 Book - The Taking Of Planet 5